Reviews You Can Rely On

 Should You Buy the BigBlue SolarPowa 28?

 This is one of the lower-cost panels of its size.
-It delivers almost 30 watts of power and works really well both on bright sunny mornings and on overcast afternoons.
+It delivers almost 30 watts of power and works well on both bright, sunny mornings and overcast afternoons.
 It folds up easily and delivers power when you need it without any unnecessary frills or added features.
-We love this panel for keeping our small devices charged up on weekend camping adventures, road trips, and even the occasional fully-featured backpacking trip.
+We love this panel for keeping our small devices charged up on weekend camping adventures, road trips, and even the occasional backpacking trip.

 What Other Solar Panels Should You Consider?

-We love the BigBlue SolarPowa 28 since it provides a consistent charge to our electronics in most situations, no matter if it's a partly cloudy day or if there's a tree branch interrupting the continuous delivery of sunlight.
-But if you're looking for a more portable solar panel, we recommend the small, lightweight Goal Zero Nomad 5.
-If you're looking for a less expensive but still reasonably efficient panel that's a similar size as the SolarPowa 28, check out the X-Dragon 20W.
-However, it doesn't charge quite as well in indirect light and doesn't do as well with multiple devices.
+We love the BigBlue SolarPowa 28 since it provides a consistent charge to our electronics in most situations, regardless of whether it's a partly cloudy day or if a tree branch interrupts the continuous delivery of sunlight.
+But if you're looking for a more portable solar panel, we recommend the small, lightweight Blavor 10W.
 If you're looking for more wattage in a still-portable package, check out the easy-to-set-up FlexSolar 40W.

 bigblue solarpowa 28 - the bigblue solarpowa is a great value for a portable, no-frills...